Sergio Pablos: Career

 Pablos' first job in animation with Disney Studios in Paris was as a character designer on A Goofy Movie (1995).
 From that connection he moved to Walt Disney Animation Studios and began learning the ropes, working as animator or contributing to character designs on several major 2D animation productions, including The Hunchback of Notre Dame (character of Frollo), Hercules (character of Hades), Tarzan (character of Tantor the elephant), and Treasure Planet (character of Doctor Doppler).
 He was nominated for an Annie Award for his work on Treasure Planet.
 Subsequent to his departure from Disney, he was hired as character design supervisor on Stuart Little 3: Call of the Wild for Columbia.

 After several more years working in animation production, Pablos created the Despicable Me franchise based on his original screen story Evil Me and his own art design.
 He took the package unsolicited to Universal Pictures where he became the first of several screenwriters on the project as well as executive producer.
 In 2010, Despicable Me—starring Steve Carell, Jason Segel, Russell Brand, Kristen Wiig, Miranda Cosgrove, Will Arnett, and Julie Andrews—was a box office success, received a Golden Globe nomination, and became one of animation's highest-grossing movies.
 Pablos continued work as a character designer on another animated feature, Rio for 20th Century Fox, which was released the following year.
 He received his second Annie Award nomination for Rio.
 After the release of Despicable Me 2 in 2013, theatrical markets (worldwide box office) and ancillary markets (home media, cable, merchandising, books, video games, TV series, theme parks, etc.), pushed franchise total revenues to over ten figures.
 He was the writer for the film Warner Animation Group's Smallfoot.
 He then formed The SPA Studios in Madrid, Spain, where he made his directorial debut with Klaus.

 In Summer 2022, it was announced that Pablos was set to write and direct another film, Ember.
-However, in December 2022, it was reported by Netflix that it was canceled due to its lengthy production.
+However, by December 2022, Netflix canceled the project due to its lengthy production.
 Pablos still has the rights to the film, and would be able to shop the film to other production companies.
+In October 2025, Pablos announced he was still developing Ember.

+In May 2026, Jon Favreau announced that Pablos and his animation studio in Madrid would handle the traditional animation services for his live-action/animated hybrid series based on Oswald The Lucky Rabbit which is slated for a 2027 release on Disney+.